luokailun/luokailun.github.io/index.md

   >Email: luokl3@mail2.sysu.edu.cn

+### Currently

+I am working on the projects of [Agent Abstraction via forgetting](https://github.com/luokailun/planning-abstraction) and [Synthesis of General Strategies]()

 ### Research

 My main research area is Knowledge Representation and Reasoning in Artificial Intelligence.
-My research interest is Reasoning about Actions, Situation Calculus, Verification and Synthesis of Generalized forms of Strategies.
+My research interest is Situation Calculus, Verification and Synthesis of General Strategies, Abstraction.

 ### Papers